bizshady/blch-explorer/README.md

-## Blur Network Block Explorer features
+## Blurrycash Block Explorer features

 The key features of the Blur Network Block Explorer are: